-After countless hours of planning you’ve finally booked a vacation for your whole family.
-Relaxing, fun-filled days are within reach.
+After countless hours of planning you’ve finally booked a vacation for your whole family; relaxing, fun-filled days are within reach.
 Congrats, you’ve earned it!
-Unfortunately, any parent can tell you that vacations with kids are not always easy or fun.
-Thankfully, with a little preparation you can make the most of your adventure.
+But remember, things don’t always go as planned and with the added element of energetic children, flexibility is key.
+Thankfully, with a little preparation you can make the most of your adventure and make the most of your expectations.

 Kids, regardless of age, will not magically become easier to manage simply because they are on vacation.
 In fact, many of the shenanigans you face at home will be amplified on your trip because your kids are tired and excited all at once.